benochi/n15/README.md

 # n15 Template

-A lightweight, modern Next.js 15 template designed for building full-stack applications.
+A Next.js 15 boilerplate template designed for building full-stack applications.
 This project supports contributions from the open-source community.
+This is built by Dan at github.com/benochi.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ---